Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis

 \subsection{Dynamic Feature Computation}

+The online phase of $\sysname$ consists of two key components, illustrated in Figure~\ref{fig:diagram_CC}: the {\em Feature Computation} module and {\em Model Selection} module.
+The Feature Computation module handles packet processing, connection reassembly, feature extraction, and the computation of statistical features required for ML model execution.
+The Model Selection module gathers metrics to monitor system performance and determines the set of features to be collected for the target model.
+We describe the Model Selection module in Section~\ref{sec:model_selection}.

-Once incoming packets are received by the NIC, they are processed by the Feature Computation module, which extracts the features required by the selected model, aggregates them, and prepares them for consumption by the model.
+\paragraph{Packet processing parallelization.} Once incoming packets are received by the NIC, they are processed by the Feature Computation module, which extracts the features required by the selected model, aggregates them, and prepares them for consumption by the model.
 The Feature Computation module consists of two primary components: Workers and a Post-Processor.
-The Workers handle feature extraction directly from incoming packets based on the feature set by the Model Selection module.
+The Workers handle feature extraction directly from incoming packets based on the feature set selected by the Model Selection module.
 Periodically, the Post-Processor aggregates these features and exports them for use by the model.
+Workers operate on dedicated CPU cores and perform feature extraction tasks, including packet filtering, pre-processing (\eg, header parsing), and basic feature computations (\eg, calculating flow throughput or packet counters). \sysname{} leverages multi-core architectures to parallelize packet processing across two dimensions.
+First, each Worker processes a subset of the traffic.
+To account for features that depend on entire connections rather than individual packets, all packets belonging to a given network flow are processed by the same Worker.
+This is done via Receive Side Scaling (RSS).
+Second, a backup Worker is instantiated to handle load while one of the Workers exports features to the Post-Processor.